SaimaAbsar/Neural-HATS/README.md

 # Neural-HATS

-This repository is the implementation of the paper: “Neural Time-invariant Causal Discovery from Time Series Data."
+This repository is the implementation of the paper: “Neural-HATS: Neural Hybrid Approach for Time Series Causal Discovery"

 ## Overview